 It would be hard to promote ecological and communal tourism in the Duarte province without highlighting its key reference point in the Northeastern part: the Loma Quita Espuela research preserve.
 It is an environmental protection program located 15 kilometers from the municipality's core, focused on the sustainable economic growth of individuals residing near its 72.5 square kilometers of nature reserves.
 Climbing to the top of the hill may take up to five hours and costs effort, but the sense of connection to nature and the glory of its plants and animals are well worth the hassle.

-The Loma Quita Espuela scientific reserve, a pioneer of nature tourism and the key ecotourism reference in the northeastern part of the country, is home to the most delicate maintained cloudy rain forest in the nation.
-It features 639 types of plants, 74 of these are indigenous to the region.
+The Loma Quita Espuela scientific reserve, a pioneer of nature tourism and the key ecotourism reference in the northeastern part of the country, is home to the most delicately maintained cloudy rainforest in the nation.
+It features 639 types of plants, 74 of which are indigenous to the region.
 The manacla palm, the odorless juniper, and the Palor de Viento are some of the most frequent ones you can find there.
-Furthermore, it also is home to 58 types of birds, 18 amphibian species, nine subspecies of reptiles, and nine marine species, as well as endangered species like the solenodon.
+Furthermore, it is also home to 58 types of birds, 18 amphibian species, nine subspecies of reptiles, nine marine species, and endangered species like the solenodon.

 One of the most significant accomplishments has been integrating the neighborhood to preserve the habitat and encouraging them to adopt ecological trades.

-Admissions to the park cost RD$50 for students, RD$100 for locals, and RD$200 for visitors while joining the ranger to the Path of the Clouds or Mount Don Sorón costs RD$1,000.
+Admission to the park costs RD 70 for locals, RD 100 for expats, and RD 200 for visitors while joining the ranger to the Path of the Clouds or Mount Don Sorón costs RD 1,000.

 Useful links: